 In addition to the reported fair values of the debt securities reflected above, the Bank is entitled to receive accrued interest and dividends from its securities.
-Included in Interest Receivable and Other Assets on the Consolidated Balance Sheets as of December 31, 2021 and 2020 was \$11,410,819 and \$11,130,790, respectively, of interest and dividends receivable from the Bank's debt securities.
-Accrued interest receivable from securities available-for-sale totaled \$11,243,888 and \$10,888,995 at December 31, 2021 and 2020, respectively.
-Accrued interest receivable from securities held-to-maturity totaled \$166,931 and \$241,795 at December 31, 2021 and 2020, respectively.
+Included in Interest Receivable and Other Assets on the Consolidated Balance Sheets as of December 31, 2022 and 2021 was \$9,811,501 and \$11,410,819, respectively, of interest and dividends receivable from the Bank's debt securities.
+Accrued interest receivable from securities available-for-sale totaled \$7,125,006 and \$11,243,888 at December 31, 2022 and 2021, respectively.
+Accrued interest receivable from securities held-to-maturity totaled \$2,686,496 and \$166,931 at December 31, 2022 and 2021, respectively.

-In accordance with accounting standards, only the realized gains and losses from securities transactions are included in the Consolidated Statements of Income as Net Gains on Debt Securities.
-There were no sales for the years ended December 31, 2021 and 2020, respectively.
+In accordance with accounting standards, only the realized gains and losses from securities transactions are included in the Consolidated Statements of Income as Net gain/(loss) on investment securities.
+The Bank realized (\$11,230,194) and \$0 for the years ended December 31, 2022 and 2021, respectively, in net losses on securities transactions with gross proceeds totaling \$576,635,425.

-The following table summarizes securities with unrealized and unrecognized losses at December 31, 2021 and December 31, 2020 aggregated by major security type and length of time in a continuous unrealized or unrecognized loss position:
+The following table summarizes securities with unrealized and unrecognized losses at December 31, 2022 and December 31, 2021 aggregated by major security type and length of time in a continuous unrealized or unrecognized loss position: